-72. That all AOA board certified DOs have no choice but to buy the AOA's annual dues in order to remain AOA board certified is made clear by the AOA's pronouncement that, "if at any time an osteopathic physician does not meet the requirements of OCC, certification is inactivated."
+94. That all AOA board certified DOs have no choice but to buy the AOA's annual purchase their annual AOA membership, including those residing in New Jersey, uniformly informing them that their board certification will be suspended and potentially deactivated as a result of the failure to make such purchase:

+"if at any time an osteopathic physician does not meet the requirements of OCC, certification is inactivated."